RafiMM0609/first_NextJs/README.md

 ## nextjs using ts

-1. usualy in every top of page i do
+1. usually in every top of page i do

 ```
 import React from 'react';